nishant7414/Pet-Website/README.md

-## A Basic Pet-Website Created using HTML, CSS and JavaScript
+## A Pet-Website Created using HTML, CSS and JavaScript